colbyfayock/next-wordpress-starter/README.md

 ### Environment

 This project makes use of WPGraphQL to query WordPress with GraphQL.
-In order to make that request to the appropriate endpoint, we need to set a environment variable to let Next.js know where to request the site information from.
+In order to make that request to the appropriate endpoint, we need to set an environment variable to let Next.js know where to request the site information from.

 Create a new file locally called `.env.local` and add the following: